 On June 29, Reddit announced that it was banning about 2,000 subreddits in an attempt to make its policy against hate speech more explicit.
 One of those banned forums is r/The_Donald, a pro-Trump subreddit known for spreading misinformation and bigoted content.
 The subreddit was quarantined in June 2019 by the platform following a Media Matters report on its users issuing calls to violence against law enforcement.
 In the months following the quarantine, the subreddit’s moderators created a backup forum called TheDonald.win, which they then promoted on r/The_Donald and which the subreddit’s users officially moved to earlier this year after a further crackdown from Reddit.

 TheDonald.win is now extending its efforts beyond just providing space for users of r/The_Donald.
-During June (and particularly since Reddit’s announcement yesterday), the moderators have helped launch new forums for multiple subreddits under the existing “.win” infrastructure.
-Thus far, the forums include:
+Since June, and particularly since Reddit’s announcement, the moderators have helped launch new forums for multiple subreddits under the existing “.win” infrastructure.
+Thus far, the forums that have clear ties to the subreddits include: